 It sure won’t help at 2pm when emails are blurring together and you’re seriously considering some kind of medieval contraption to hold your eyes open.
 And it definitely won’t help when someone from HR decides it’s time for a 45-minute Powerpoint presentation about increasing the productivity and workflow of the stationary cupboard.

-So, you’ve take to the internet for relief and somewhere between googling things like “Better sleep please” and “Does PowerPoint constitute cruel and unusual punishment?” you’ve landed here.
+So, you’ve retreated to the internet for relief and somewhere between googling things like “Better sleep please” and “Does PowerPoint constitute cruel and unusual punishment?” you’ve landed here.

 The bad news is: there’s not much that’s going to help you right now.
 Short-term solutions to get you through the above-mentioned workplace conundrum include: